-The Exchange Offer.....
+The Exchange Offer....

-We are offering to exchange \$1,000 principal amount of our 9 7/8% Senior Subordinated Notes due 2012, which have been registered under the Securities Act, for \$1,000 principal amount of our outstanding original 9 7/8% Senior Subordinated Notes due 2012, (CUSIP 896215 AB 6 and CUSIP U89616 AA 1) which were issued in a private offering on June 6, 2002.
-As of the date of this prospectus, there is \$352,773,000 principal amount at maturity of original notes outstanding.
+We are offering to exchange \$1,000 principal amount of our 9 7/8% Senior Subordinated Notes due 2012, which have been registered under the Securities Act, for \$1,000 principal amount of our outstanding 9 7/8% Senior Subordinated Notes due 2012, which were issued in a private offering on June 6, 2002.
+As of the date of this prospectus, there is \$352,773,000 principal amount at maturity of outstanding notes.
 We will issue exchange notes promptly after the expiration of the exchange offer.

-Registration Rights.....
+Registration Rights....

-You are entitled to exchange your original notes for freely tradeable exchange notes with substantially identical terms.
+You are entitled to exchange your outstanding notes for freely tradeable exchange notes with substantially identical terms.
 The exchange offer is intended to satisfy your exchange rights.
-After the exchange offer is complete, you will no longer be entitled to any exchange or registration rights with respect to your original notes.
-Accordingly, if you do not exchange your original notes, you will not be able to reoffer, resell or otherwise dispose of your original notes unless you comply with the registration and prospectus delivery requirements of the Securities Act, or there is an exemption available.
+After the exchange offer is complete, you will no longer be entitled to any exchange or registration rights with respect to your outstanding notes.
+Accordingly, if you do not exchange your outstanding notes, you will not be able to reoffer, resell or otherwise dispose of your outstanding notes unless you comply with the registration and prospectus delivery requirements of the Securities Act, or there is an exemption available.